helq/blag/src/blog/posts/2020-10-23-improvisioning-2.md

 Why should it?

 It is mostly a separate system from that of my brain.
-That thing that is coming up with this words.
+That thing that is coming up with these words.
 Supposedly, apparently, maybely.

 Anywayly, brains are weird.